Wellness & Physicals

 Colon Cancer Screening

-For adults age 50 and older, and younger adults with a family history of colon cancer, regular testing is recommended.
-A colon cancer screening is an effective alternative to a full colonoscopy.
+For adults age 50 and older, and younger adults with history of colon cancer.

 Breast Cancer Screening

 For women over the age of 50, and in some cases starting at the age of 40, and/or have a family history or other risk factors for breast cancer.